Park Wan-suh: Life

-Park Wan-suh (also Park Wan-seo, Park Wan-so, Park Wansuh, Park Kee-pah, Pak Wan-so, Pak Wanso) was born in 1931 in Gaepung-gun in what is now Hwanghaebuk-do in North Korea.
+Park Wan-suh (also Park Wan-seo, Park Wan-so, Park Wansuh, Pak Wan-so, Pak Wanso) was born in 1931 in Gaepung-gun in what is now North Hwanghae Province in North Korea.
 Park entered Seoul National University, but dropped out almost immediately after attending classes due to the outbreak of the Korean War and the death of her brother.
 During the war, Park was separated from her mother and elder brother by the North Korea army, which moved them to North Korea.
 She lived in the village of Achui, in Guri, outside Seoul until her death.
 Park died on the morning of January 22, 2011, suffering from cancer.
-The novelist Jung Yi-hyun wrote in his memorial letter, "You will know how much hope it is for the many female writers that the fact that there is a Park Wan-suh in Korean paragraphs."
+The novelist Jung Yi-hyun wrote in her memorial letter, "You will know how much hope it is for the many female writers that the fact that there is a Park Wan-suh in Korean paragraphs."